Industrial Vs Non Industrial Plasma Cutting Machines

 • Significantly higher computer-aided design capability

-Essential components of an industrial plasma cutting machine
+Essential components of an industrial Plasma cutting machine

 The’ Controllers’ of a plasma unit are essential to a plasma machine’s ability to provide continuous quality cutting.
-A well-engineered, well-constructed control unit is critical to delivering consistent high-level cutting precision and quality carried out at high speeds over long hours.
+A well-engineered, well-constructed control unit is critical to delivering consistent high-level cutting precision and quality at high speeds over long hours.
 A poor to the average control unit cannot achieve consistent accuracy, especially over long production intervals where it is likely to overheat or break down.

 Controllers have five main components: A power source, a controller, a lifter, drives, and servo motors.